-Subject: Consistency letter for the project named 'Bluegrass Plains' for specified threatened
+Subject: Consistency letter for the project named 'Bluegrass Plains' for specified threatened and endangered species that may occur in your proposed project location consistent with the Kentucky Determination Key (DKey)

 Dear Kristen Clemens:

 The U.S. Fish and Wildlife Service (Service) received on July 10, 2024 your effect determination(s) for the 'Bluegrass Plains' (Action) using the Kentucky (DKey) within the Information for Planning and Consultation (IPaC) system.
 The Service developed this system in accordance with the Endangered Species Act of 1973 (ESA) (87 Stat.884, as amended; 16 U.S.C.
 1531 et seq.).